 So what’s the downside?
 No, you can’t use Dawn regularly.
 This is because it lacks the pH balance your cat’s skin needs.
 In an emergency, though, it’s the perfect go-to.

 Dechra provides another option for ringworm, as well as other skin infections.
-Veterinarians reach for this shampoo frequently, and you need your vet’s supervision if using.
+Veterinarians reach for this shampoo frequently, and you need your vet’s supervision if using it.
 In addition to the antifungal and antibacterial ingredients, Dechra contains ceramides, which keep your cat’s skin moisturized during treatment.
 Antibacterial components, in particular, are noted to strip moisture, so ceramides are essential additions to the formula.

 Downsides?
 Again, you need to leave the shampoo on your cat for 5-10 minutes for the best results.
 Also, this shampoo’s scent is STRONG.
 You need to keep the room ventilated to protect you and your cat from possible respiratory reactions.

 Odds are, most of the time, your cat handles their bathing needs.
 Every now and then, you might need to step in and provide a bath.
 If you desensitize your cat to baths early, the process won’t become traumatic (for anyone).
 You may even find your cat enjoying their “spa” experience!

 Selecting an appropriate cat shampoo goes a long way to making that cat bath pleasant.
 You want your cat comfortable, with no irritation from ingredients or harsh smells.
 With the best cat shampoo in hand, you and your feline family member will get set for bathing success.